 input: consumer key and secret (step 1)

 input: access_token and secret (step 4)

 output: response from api call

-This is the moment you have been waiting for.
-Actually making an API call to get the contacts of a user or add to the user’s contact list.
+This is the step you have been working toward: actually making an API call to get the contacts of a user.
 You can keep using the same access token and secret (from step 4) over and over again for all API calls, until that token expires (in 1 hour).

 This is the step where most people run into trouble, because this will have been the first time they have tested their oauth hmac signature code.
 If you followed my advice from step 2 above, then you should already have good confidence that your hmac signature code works.
 It is much simpler to debug your signature code in step 2 than here, when you are actually making an API call.

 Edit the script callcontact.php and enter the access token, access token secret, and guid, all obtained from step 4.
 Make sure that the access token you enter into this script is not urlencoded, i.e. it should read ‘A=blah’, not ‘A%3Dblah’